 Money also works as a store of value and as a standard of deferred compensation.
 By store of value, economists mean that money can store purchasing power over time.
-Of course, many other assets-real estate, financial securities, precious metals and gems-perform precisely the same function.
-Storing value, therefore, is not exclusively a trait of money.
+Of course, many other assets-real estate, financial securities, precious metals, and gems-perform precisely the same function.
+Storing value, therefore, is not exclusively a trait of money, and, in fact, fiat monies are usually a very poor store of value.
 By standard of deferred compensation, economists mean that money can be used to denominate a debt, an obligation to make a payment in the future.